ADULT NATURALIST IMMERSION COURSE

 Osteology

-Learn about moving in snowy terrain safely by studying the snow!
+Learn about moving in snowy terrain safely and what nature abounds in winter!
 We'll also focus on winter animals, winter tracking, and useful plants in winter time.

 Ethnobotany

 How have humans connected to plants worldwide, since time immemorial?
-Ethnobotany plant walk and pine needle basketry.
+Ethnobotany plant walk and plant medicine.

 ENROLLMENT